Pangaea (PANL)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Pangaea broke even from a free cash flow perspective over the last five years, giving the company limited opportunities to return capital to shareholders.
+Pangaea has shown poor cash profitability relative to peers over the last five years, giving the company fewer opportunities to return capital to shareholders.
+Its free cash flow margin averaged 1.1%, below what we’d expect for an industrials business.
 The divergence from its good operating margin stems from its capital-intensive business model, which requires Pangaea to make large cash investments in working capital and capital expenditures.

-Pangaea’s free cash flow clocked in at $24.4 million in Q3, equivalent to a 14.5% margin.
-Its cash flow turned positive after being negative in the same quarter last year, building on its favorable historical trend.
+Pangaea’s free cash flow clocked in at $14.14 million in Q4, equivalent to a 7.7% margin.
+This result was good as its margin was 2.6 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 10. Balance Sheet Assessment